onap/archived-dmaap-messagerouter-messageservice/docs/offeredapis/offeredapis.rst

 HTTP URL
 ========

-http[s]://Username:Password@serverBaseURL{/routing}{resourcePath}

-- The Username:Password utilizes HTTP Basic Authentication and HTTPS/TLS to securely transmit the authorization and authentication credentials that AAF needs to validate the client's access to the requested resource.
+http[s]://serverBaseURL{/routing}{resourcePath}

 - The serverBaseURL points to DMaaP Message Router host/port that will service the request.
-Optionally DME2 service end points for Message Router can be used.

 - The resourcePath specifies the specific service, or Topic, that the client is attempting to reach